Advice and Scams Page

 Fake pictures online – A reputable moving company will not be afraid to show you actual pictures of their operation and equipment.
 Be careful of companies that you stock photos of moving trucks, fake people and no warehouse.
 You do not want to send you belongings to a storage facility that might not actually exist.

-Purchase extra insurance – A good moving company will offer various types of moving insurance to protect your possessions.
+Purchase extra insurance – A good moving company will offer various types of moving insurance (Valuation) to protect your possessions.

 Ask about the moving company’s claims policy – Should you need to file a claim, you want to be sure that it is handled correctly and in a timely manner.